- 1 The Right Hot Water Burn Injury Lawyer in New York

 Scalded by Hot Water in Your Apartment?

-Thousands of people are burned by scalding hot water every year.
-New York City regulations require apartment buildings to deliver hot water to bathtubs, showers, and bathroom sinks at no less than 120 °F. Serious burns can occur at 124°F.
+New York City regulations require apartment buildings to deliver hot water to bathtubs, showers, and bathroom sinks at no less than 120 °F. But serious burns can occur at 124°F.

 NYC apartment landlords often fail to comply with the many New York City and building code regulations for the installation and maintenance of hot water safety equipment.

-Get the attorneys at the HURT911® Personal Injury Dream Team™ on your side!
-Let us hire an expert engineer plumber to determine the exact cause of your hot water burn and prove that your landlord, was 100% at fault.
+Get the New York lawyers for hot water burns at the HURT911® Personal Injury Dream Team™ on your side!
+Let us hire an expert engineer plumber to determine the exact cause of your hot water burn and prove that your landlord, was 100% at fault for failing to maintain hot water safety equipment.

-How Long It Takes to Get a Serious Burn from Hot Water
+How Long Does It Take to Get a Serious Burn from Hot Water?

 While a serious burn can be caused in only one second at 156°F, a search online found people discussing the fact that the hot water in their New York City apartment was erratic and sometimes reaching above 180°F.